moveit/moveit_tutorials/doc/stomp_planner/stomp_planner_tutorial.rst

 As you add and remove packages from your workspace you will need to clean your workspace with ``catkin clean`` and re-run the command to install new missing dependencies.
 Clean your workspace to remove references to the system wide installation of MoveIt: ::

   cd ~/ws_moveit
-  source /opt/ros/melodic/setup.bash
+  source /opt/ros/noetic/setup.bash
-  wstool set -t src stomp_ros https://github.com/ros-industrial/stomp_ros.git --git wstool update -t src stomp_ros wstool merge -t src src/stomp_ros/dependencies.rosinstall wstool update -t src stomp ros_industrial_cke_boilerplate catkin build
+  wstool set -t src stomp_ros https://github.com/ros-industrial/stomp_ros.git --git wstool update -t src stomp_ros wstool merge -t src src/stomp_ros/dependencies.rosinstall wstool update -t src stomp ros_industrial_cmake_boilerplate catkin build

 Re-source the setup files: ::